 This course prepares students with an introduction to drone flight and proficiency, with particular focus on safe and efficient operation.
 Students will be exposed to multiple drone types and will have dedicated flight time to become familiar with controls and techniques.
 In addition, this course will include all materials and knowledge base necessary to pass the FAA TRUST test now required for recreational drone use.
-(2 hours Lecture Credit; 1 hour Laboratory Credit) (Fall)
+2 hours lecture credit, 1 hour lab credit.
+(Fall)